 In addition, every piece of a SunPower solar system is meticulously designed and tested for long-term reliability.
 This is why SunPower stands behind our technology with the SunPower® Complete Confidence Warranty.
 SunPower covers what conventional solar warranties don’t, and guarantees that panels won’t lose more than 8% of their original power output in 25 years.
 Compare that to just 19% for conventional solar.

 “Can I get a battery for my solar system?”

 With the recent power outages in California, many people are looking for a power backup or storage solution.
 In late 2019, SunPower announced the limited launch Equinox™ Storage, which works with the SunPower Equinox® solar system to harness and store energy from the sun.
-With this solution, homeowners are able to use the solar that is saved in the battery in a way that fits their needs depending on how the system is set up3.
+With this solution, homeowners are able to use the solar that is saved in the battery in a way that fits their needs depending on how the system is set up*Your battery storage system’s ability to provide electricity to your home will vary based on a number of factors, including, but not limited to: the amount of energy stored in the battery, the amount of wattage used by appliances and electronics connected to the battery storage system, the age of the battery, the battery’s ability to recharge during daylight hours due to weather, the frequency and duration of battery usage, and other factors.
+The battery storage system should not be relied upon as a power source for critical medical devices.
+Battery life will decrease with time and use..
 While Equinox storage won’t be widely available in the U.S. until late 2020, that doesn’t mean homeowners are left in the dark.
 Their best bet is to schedule an appointment with one of our dealers to learn about the A-series panels and be sure to mention that they are interested in adding a battery so their dealer can help advise them on the best course of action.
-Homeowners can also sign up to be among the first to know when Equinox storage will be available in their area.